‘Delete the negative;

 To use this method, you are supposed to access your Command Prompt with administrative privileges.
 To do that, navigate to the taskbar, right-click on the Windows logo icon, and select Command Prompt (admin).

-Another way to access your elevated Command Prompt is to press the Windows logo key + S shortcut on your keyboard to evoke Search (or you can do that by opening your Start Menu – Search may be available there as well) and to type ‘cmd’ (without quotes) into the Search bar.
+Another way to access your elevated Command Prompt is to press the Windows logo key + S shortcut on your keyboard to invoke Search (or you can do that by opening your Start Menu – Search may be available there as well) and to type ‘cmd’ (without quotes) into the Search bar.
 Then select Command Prompt from the list of search results, right-click on it, and select the Run as Administrator option.

 Once your Command Prompt window is up, do the following: